Arkham/LYSE/README.md

-My notes from Learn You a Erlang.
+My notes from Learn You Some Erlang.